 - 1. If the trauma appears to be minor and a medical condition appears to be the cause of the cardiac arrest, follow the appropriate cardiac arrest protocol. - 2.
 If cardiac arrest is witnessed by EMS provider, or there is evidence that the patient had any signs of life within a few minutes before the arrival of EMS personnel, proceed with this protocol.
 Otherwise, follow DOA Protocol # 322. - 3.
 Unless there is an immediately correctable cause victims of traumatic cardiac arrest must arrive at a hospital within a few minutes to have any chance of survival.
 Placement of an advanced airway (ETT or Alternative Airway Device) or decompression of a tension pneumothorax may increase this very short time window for survival. - 4.
 Excellent CPR is a priority: - a.
-30 compressions: 2 ventilations (15:2 for children and infants) in groups of 5 cycles over 2 minutes. - b.
-Push hard and fast (≥100/min) and allow full recoil of chest during compressions. - c.
+Chest compressions should be continuous with an upstroke ventilation every 10 compressions (15:2 for children and infants). - b.
+Push hard and fast (100-120 compressions/min) and allow full recoil of chest during compressions. - c.
 Change rescuer doing compressions every 2 minutes to avoid fatigue. - d.
 After advanced airway, ventilation rate should be 8-10/minute without pausing compressions to deliver ventilation. - e.
 Keep pauses in CPR to a minimum by checking rhythm when rotating rescuer doing compressions and by avoiding pauses in CPR during airway management and other interventions. - f.
 Monitor CPR Quality with waveform capnography in cardiac arrest level of ETCO2 correlates with perfusion/cardiac output from CPR.
 A SUDDEN increase in ETCO2 by >10 mmHg may indicate return of spontaneous circulation (ROSC). - 5.
-Ventilate with BVM may be as effective as endotracheal intubation in children when transport times are short.
-Attempt ETT intubation or alternative airway if unable to ventilate adequately with BVM - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND confirmatory device (like wave-form ETCO2 detector).
+Ventilate with BVM or alternative airway (King LT or iGel).
+Avoid endotracheal intubation unless unable to ventilate with BVM or alternative airway. - 6.
+Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND confirmatory device (like wave-form ETCO2 detector).
 Follow Confirmation of Airway Placement Protocol #2032.
 May place orogastric tube, if available, to decompress stomach. - 7.
 If unable to intubate on up to 3 attempts, consider alternative/ rescue airway device. - 8.
-Transport immediately if patient can arrive at a trauma center (preferred destination) or the closest hospital in $\leq$ 15 minutes. - a.
+Transport immediately if patient can arrive at a trauma center (preferred destination) or the closest hospital in ≤ 15 minutes. - a.
 If the patient can arrive at the closest trauma center within 15 minutes, the patient should be taken to the trauma center even if another hospital is closer. - b.
 Notify the receiving facility ASAP to allow maximum time for preparation to receive the patient. - c.
-Air medical transport of patients in traumatic cardiac arrest is generally not indicated. - 9.
-Contact medical command for possible field termination of resuscitation if the patient remains in cardiac arrest after initial resuscitation attempt and cannot arrive at the closest receiving facility within 15 minutes. - 10.
-See Cervical Spine Immobilization Protocol # 261 - 11.
-Endotracheal medications are not very effective, but if IV/IO is unsuccessful, EPINEPHrine, atropine, and lidocaine may be administered via endotracheal tube at twice the IV dose. - 12.
+Air medical transport of patients in traumatic cardiac arrest is generally not indicated. - Contact medical command for possible field termination of resuscitation if the patient remains in cardiac arrest after initial resuscitation attempt and cannot arrive at the closest receiving facility within 15 minutes. - 10.
+See Cervical Spine Immobilization Protocol # 261

+- 11. Endotracheal medications are not very effective, but if IV/IO is unsuccessful, EPINEPHrine, atropine, and lidocaine may be administered via endotracheal tube at twice the IV dose. - 12.
 Field termination of resuscitation must be ordered by Medical Command Physician, otherwise continue resuscitation attempts and initiate transport.